javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 As we've seen already, that mostly works.
 The wrapper function `(*)` performs the call after the timeout.

 But a wrapper function does not forward property read/write operations or anything else.
-So if we have a property on the original function, we can't access it after wrapping:
+After the wrapping, the access is lost to properties of the original functions, such as `name`, `length` and others:

 ```js run
 function delay(f, ms) {